pzhao12test5/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

-proxy port         | The port to connect to on the proxy server proxy user         | The user name on the proxy server proxy password     | The password for the proxy server Input Ports        | The Input Ports for this Remote Process Group (See below) Output Ports       | The Output Ports for this Remote Process Group (See below)
+proxy port         | The port to connect to on the proxy server proxy user         | The user name on the proxy server proxy password     | The password for the proxy server

-#### Input/Output Ports Subsection
+#### Input Ports Subsection

-When connecting via Site to Site, MiNiFi needs to know which input or output port to communicate to of the core NiFi instance.
+When connecting via Site to Site, MiNiFi needs to know which input port to communicate to of the core NiFi instance.
 These properties designate and configure communication with that port.

 *Property*           | *Description*
 -------------------- | -------------
-id                   | The id of the port as it exists on the core NiFi instance.
-To get this information access the UI of the core instance, right click the port that is desired to be connect to and select "configure".
-The id of the port should under the "Id" section. name                 | The name of the port as it exists on the core NiFi instance.
-To get this information access the UI of the core instance, right click the port that is desired to be connect to and select "configure".
-The name of the port should under the "Port name" section.
+id                   | The id of the input port as it exists on the core NiFi instance.
+To get this information access the UI of the core instance, right the input port that is desired to be connect to and select "configure".
+The id of the port should under the "Id" section. name                 | The name of the input port as it exists on the core NiFi instance.
+To get this information access the UI of the core instance, right the input port that is desired to be connect to and select "configure".
+The id of the port should under the "Port name" section.
-comments:            | A comment about the Port.
+comments:            | A comment about the Input Port.
 This is not used for any underlying implementation but solely for the users of this configuration and MiNiFi agent. max concurrent tasks | The number of tasks that this port should be scheduled for at maximum. use compression      | Whether or not compression should be used when communicating with the port.
 This is a boolean value of either "true" or "false"